 CHOCOLATE.
 Need we say more?
-Actually yes - because a run-of-the mill bar of Hershey's pales in comparison to the sweet cocoa ambrosia listed below.
-All of these chocolate snacks are koshercerfitied and some combination of organic, fair trade, cane-sugar sweetened, and vegan.
+Actually yes - because a run-of-the mill bar of Hershey's pales in comparison to the sweet, cocoa ambrosia listed below.
+All of these chocolate snacks are kosher-certified and some combination of organic, fair trade, cane sugar-sweetened, and vegan.

-Chocolove - Made in Colorado, these chocolate bars are organic, kosher (Scroll K, Denver), and come in a variety of different flavors from ginger to orange peel, to toffee and almonds.
+Chocolove: Made in Colorado, these chocolate bars are organic, kosher (Scroll K, Denver), and come in a variety of different flavors from ginger to orange peel to toffee and almonds.
 They are also some of the most beautifully wrapped chocolate bars we've ever seen.

-Dagoba - Dagoba chocolates are made by an Oregon-based company with organic, certified fairtrade and KSA kosher, and the bars come either plain (milk or dark chocolate) or infused with dried cherry, hazelnut, coffee, hot chili, or mint.
+Dagoba: Dagoba chocolates are made by an Oregon-based company with organic, certified fair-trade and KSA kosher, and the bars come either plain (milk or dark chocolate) or infused with dried cherry, hazelnut, coffee, hot chili, or mint.
 Dagoba also makes amazing hot chocolate mix.

-Equal Exchange - This Massachussetts-based fair trade organization doesn't just sell coffee anymore.
-Their chocolate bars and hot chocolate are made with organic ingredients and are certified by the Kashrut Council of Canada.
+Equal Exchange: This Massachussetts-based fair trade organization sells chocolate bars and hot chocolate that are made with organic ingredients and are certified by the Kashrut Council of Canada.

-Lake Champlain - This Vermont-based company makes both convential and organic chocolates, all of which are certified kosher.
+Lake Champlain: This Vermont-based company makes both convential and organic chocolates.

-Late July Dark Chocolate Sandwich Cookies - The cocoa flavor in these cookies stands up to any bar of chocolate - and there's even more chocolaty-goodness (in creme form) inside!
+Late July Dark Chocolate Sandwich Cookies:

+The cocoa flavor in these cookies stands up to any bar of chocolate - and there's even more chocolatey-goodness (in creme form) inside!
 These cookies are certified by the OU and are also organic.

-Seeds of Change - These chocolate bars look and taste like treasure from a far-off country.
+Seeds of Change: These chocolate bars look and taste like treasures.
 Their Santa Caterina bar is filled with mango, toasted coconut, and cashews and, like all their chocolate bars, is certified kosher and made with organic ingredients.

-Sunspire - These chocolate bars (and baking chips and candies) have it all.
-They are certified organic and kosher (OU), come in a variety of yummy flavors like raspberry, peanut, and peppermint pattie, are sweetened with natural cane juice and organic sugars, offer vegan-friendly options.
+Sunspire: These chocolate bars (and baking chips and candies) have it all.
+They are certified organic and kosher (OU), come in a variety of yummy flavors like raspberry, peanut, and peppermint pattie, are sweetened with natural cane juice and organic sugars, and offer veganfriendly options.

-Terra Nostra - Terra Nostra is also founding member of Equitable Trade, which gives farmers fair trade benefits with organic chocolate production, and offers several vegan bars.
+Terra Nostra: Terra Nostra is a founding member of Equitable Trade, which gives farmers fair trade benefits with organic chocolate production and offers several vegan bars.
 Terra Nostra will soon introduce a line of truffles to go with their bars, specializing in pomegranate and ancho chili flavors.